eggheadio/egghead-ui/CONTRIBUTING.md

 ### Paths

-ES2015 modules are used for sharing code between files. `NODE_PATH` is set to `src/package` so `import Icon from 'components/Icon'` will grab `src/package/components/Icon`.
+ES2015 modules are used for sharing code between files.
+Both `NODE_PATH` (for the **app**) and `babel-plugin-module-resolver` (for the **package**) are set to `src` so `import Icon from 'package/components/Icon'` will grab `src/package/components/Icon`.
 When trying to decide if an import should use an absolute or relative path, it depends on the situation: if something belongs to an inner module/component, it should reference the pieces relatively; if something is using a general promoted module/component, it should import the pieces absolutely.
 A good rule of thumb is to keep everything relative that would be moved together so it is self-contained.

 ### Promotion